Photography Terms: What You Need to Know

 6: Focus

-Focus is a function of a camera's lens and the current aperture setting.
-An object that is in focus in crisp and clear, while one that is out of focus will appear blurry.
-Photographers have many ways to manipulate and adjust focus.
-Some prefer to manually focus a shot using the focus ring.
-Point-and-shoot camera users often rely on autofocus, which is a system that lets a camera's sensors detect the subject's distance as a motor automatically adjusts the focus.
-Autofocus is very handy, but has its limits if you're shooting several subjects at various distances from the camera, or subjects that are moving toward or away from the camera.
+Point-and-shoot camera users often rely on autofocus, which is a system that lets the digital sensor detect the subject's distance as a motor automatically adjusts the focus.
+Autofocus is very handy, but has its limits if you're shooting several subjects at various distances from the camera, or a moving subject toward or away from the camera.

 Advertisement